felixshu/gas-station/apps/eth-contracts/README.md

     C & D & E --> G[Token Deposits]
     C & D & E --> H[ETH Balance]
 ```

+**Flow Explanation:**
+1. The GasStation contract serves as the main entry point
+2. It interacts with the VaultFactory to manage multiple Vault instances
+3. Each Vault stores token deposits and ETH balances
+4. The TokenWhitelist provides security by validating supported tokens
+5. When a user deposits tokens, they receive ETH for gas at the current exchange rate

 ### Core Components